pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

+> \(A\) remarkable book which provides accessible, deep and novel insights into the way in which technology has, is, will and should shape our lives.
+It draws on a wealth of evidence to provide a powerful case in favour of promoting plurality...It holds important lessons for all of us. <br></br>
+— [Colin Mayer](https://en.wikipedia.org/wiki/Colin_Mayer), Peter Moores Professor of Management Studies at the Oxford [Saïd School of Management](https://en.wikipedia.org/wiki/Sa%C3%AFd_Business_School) and author of [*Prosperity: Better Business Makes the Greater Good*](https://global.oup.com/academic/product/prosperity-9780198866824?lang=en&cc=sk)

+<br></br>

 > If internet technology has accelerated fragmentation, it should be possible to achieve a comfortable coexistence. *Plurarity* is full of hints for this purpose.<br></br>
 — [Aono Yoshihisa](https://www.crunchbase.com/person/yoshihisa-aono), Co-Founder and CEO of [Cybozu](https://cybozu.co.jp/en/company/)

-<br></br>

-> In an era of anxiety and division, Glen Weyl and Audrey Tang provide a rare, grounded vision for how technology and democracy can harmonize, and propel us to a better future. <br></br>
-— [Tristan Harris](https://en.wikipedia.org/wiki/Tristan_Harris), Co-Founder of the [Center for Humane Technology](https://en.wikipedia.org/wiki/Center_for_Humane_Technology) and star of [*The Social Dilemma*](https://www.thesocialdilemma.com/)

 <br></br>